duneanalytics/docs/docs/data-tables/raw/bitcoin/index.md

 description: As a non-EVM chain, Bitcoin raw data looks quite different from other chains.
 Learn more about Bitcoin's data in these pages.
 ---

+**Raw tables provide you raw, unfiltered and unedited data.**

+Raw data tables are very useful to get raw scripts, inputs, and outputs from transactions.

 Bitcoin uses a UTXO transaction model, and has a heavy focus on signatures and scripts for "locking" and "unlocking" tokens.
 They are also most well known for being tied to a 21 million token supply, and halvenings.
 For a full guide on all Bitcoin concepts, [check out this one](https://web3datadegens.substack.com/p/how-to-analyze-bitcoin-data-with).

 ## Data Available